Man in North Carolina fatally shot while deputies served warrant, authorities say - KESQ

 Man in North Carolina fatally shot while deputies served warrant, authorities say

-A man was fatally shot while deputies were serving a warrant Wednesday morning in the North Carolina city of Elizabeth City, the Pasquotank County Sheriff’s Office said.
+A man was killed in a deputy-involved shooting while sheriff’s deputies served a search warrant Wednesday morning in the North Carolina city of Elizabeth City, officials with the Pasquotank County Sheriff’s Office said.

-At a brief afternoon news conference, Sheriff Tommy Wooten said there is footage from body-worn cameras but he has not yet viewed it.
+At a brief afternoon news conference, Sheriff Tommy Wooten said footage from body-worn cameras exists, but he had not yet viewed it.

-The sheriff identified the man as Andrew Brown Jr. Family members told CNN that Brown was 40 years old and lived in Elizabeth City.
+The sheriff identified the slain man as Andrew Brown Jr. He was 42, according to his family, friends, and records.
+Family members told CNN that Brown lived in Elizabeth City.

 The City Council held an emergency meeting to discuss the shooting but the city manager said he was not going to impose a curfew.

-Note: CORRECTION: An earlier version of this story incorrectly identified Andrew Brown’s age.
-He was 42.